Enockodhis/Local-Storage-App/README.md

 # Local-Storage-App
 A "local storage app" refers to an application that utilizes local storage capabilities to save and manage data on the user's device, rather than relying solely on remote servers or cloud storage.
-This type of app allows for data to be accessed quickly and efficiently, even without an internet connection, as the data is stored locally on the user's device.
+This type of app allows data to be accessed quickly and efficiently, even without an internet connection, as the data is stored locally on the user's device.

 You can find additional details about this application at the following link: https://localstorageaplication.netlify.app/